 |Sale||Less than 42.5 grams without remuneration: petty misdemeanor with fine of up to $200; 42.5 grams - 5 kilograms: up to 5 yrs. and/or $10,000; 5 - 25 kilograms: up to 20 yrs. and/or $250,000; 25 - 50 kilograms: up to 25 yrs. and/or $500,000; more than 50 kilograms: up to 30 yrs. and/or $1,000,000; 5 kilograms or more in school or park or public housing zone: up to 25 yrs. and/or $500,000|

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 Minnesota Marijuana Laws: Related Resources

 It can be difficult to keep up with the evolving marijuana laws in Minnesota.
 If you are facing drug charges involving marijuana, then you should consult with a defense attorney who can assess your options and put up a solid defense on your behalf.
-Begin with a free attorney match with an experienced skilled Minnesota attorney.
+Don't delay; find an experienced drug crimes defense attorney near you today.